-To get started you must have an idea how a typical business runs starting from being a concept in your brain to serving end users.
+To get started you must have an idea of how a typical business runs starting from being a concept in your brain to serving end-users.

 Some of the typical business cycles and technologies you should be aware of, but don’t worry even if you are not while getting trained on AWS Solution Architect Skill, you can ask your instructor to give a bird’s eye overview of them:

 Software development cycle

 Security, Identity, and access management